openequella/openequella.github.io/guides/SecurityAdminGuide.md

 * Typically granted to content contributors such as lecturers and teachers or librarians, to verify the copyright content.
 * The other copyright privileges include AUTO_CREATE_COURSE, COPYRIGHT_ITEM, COPYRIGHT_OVERRIDE, DEACTIVATE_ACTIVATION_ITEM, DELETE_ACTIVATION_ITEM, EDIT_ACTIVATION_ITEM, VIEW_INACTIVE_PORTIONS and VIEW_LINKED_PORTIONS.
 ### VIEW_ATTACHMENTS
 This ACL is designed to be used in conjunction with DISCOVER_ITEM and VIEW_ITEM to restrict access to item metadata.
-When granting this ACL, while revoking DISCOVER_ITEM and VIEW_ITEM, users with a link to an EQUELLA attachment will be prevented from gaining access to the item metadata and other attachments for that item.
-For example, if a student has an EQUELLA pdf link provided via an LMS, opens the link then ‘hacks’ the URL to be the EQUELLA item URL, a message displays informing the user that they don’t have the required privileges.
+When granting this ACL, while revoking DISCOVER_ITEM and VIEW_ITEM, users with a link to an openEQUELLA attachment will be prevented from gaining access to the item metadata and other attachments for that item.
+For example, if a student has an openEQUELLA pdf link provided via an LMS, opens the link then ‘hacks’ the URL to be the openEQUELLA item URL, a message displays informing the user that they don’t have the required privileges.
 It is available in the Collection Definition Editor—Access Control page with the textual strings view attachments in this collection in any state, view attachments in this collection in this state (on the Resource Status ACLs page) and view attachments in this collection matching this rule (on the Resource Metadata ACLs page).
 * When granted to a specific collection, (when DISCOVER_ITEM and VIEW_ITEM have been revoked) all attachment links, regardless of their state, can be viewed.
 * When granted to a particular resource status, (when DISCOVER_ITEM and VIEW_ITEM have been revoked) all attachment links in that state can be viewed.